Icelandjack/deriving-via/Paper.markdown

 (yuck)

-Our solution is to codify that pattern; to give this "basic building block" a name by attaching its behaviour `newtype` "adaptor":
+Our solution is to codify that pattern; to give this "basic building block" a name by attaching its behaviour `newtype` "adapters" (name taken from [The Essence of the Iterator Pattern](https://www.cs.ox.ac.uk/jeremy.gibbons/publications/iterator.pdf)):

 ```haskell
 newtype App f a = App_ (f a)